Fredaekaraefod/OBEEC/README.md

 ## Project Description

-Restaurant Website Project (OBEEC) - README
-This README provides an overview and instructions for the Restaurant Website project named OBEEC restaurant developed by a team of five Computer Science students as part of the GST 203 course in Caleb University.

-Project Description
 The OBEEC Restaurant Website project aims to create a dynamic and user-friendly website for a fictional restaurant.
 The website serves as a platform for customers to explore the restaurant's menu, make reservations, and learn more about the establishment.
 The project incorporates various features and technologies to enhance the user experience and showcase the team's skills.